 Braces are one of the first cosmetic dentistry procedures ever employed, and it has the ability to transform your smile.
-You can eliminate many of the most common cosmetic complaints about smiles using braces, including:
+You can eliminate many of the most common cosmetic complaints about smiles using them, including:

 - Crooked or tipped teeth